PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 A non-fungible token (NFT) is a unique digital asset on Polymesh that represents ownership of a specific, individually distinguishable item or record.
 Unlike fungible tokens, each NFT has distinct characteristics or metadata and cannot be exchanged on a one-to-one basis with other tokens.
 NFTs are commonly used for assets such as collectibles, certificates, or unique financial instruments, and are managed within NFT collections that define required metadata keys for each token.
 See [Non-Fungible Assets](/core/assets/nft).

+### Asset Holdings (AssetHolder)

+The two ways an identity's assets can be held on Polymesh: in a [Portfolio](#portfolio), or directly on an [Account ID Balance](#account-id-balance).
+Represented on-chain by the `AssetHolder` type (`Account` or `Portfolio`), used throughout the Asset, NFT, and Settlement pallets.
+See [Asset Holdings](/asset-holdings/).

+### Account ID Balance

+Assets held directly on a signing key's account rather than in a portfolio, represented on-chain as `AssetHolder::Account`.
+Does not support custody or portfolio-level secondary-key permissions.
+See [Asset Holdings](/asset-holdings/).
+(See also: [Asset Holdings (AssetHolder)](#asset-holdings-assetholder))

 ### Portfolio

-A logical grouping of assets owned by an identity.
+A logical grouping of assets owned by an identity, one of two ways an identity's assets can be held (see [Asset Holdings](#asset-holdings-assetholder)).
 Portfolios allow users to organize, segregate, and control digital assets with flexible permissions.
 Each identity has a default portfolio and can create additional numbered portfolios.
 See [Portfolios](/portfolios/).

 ### Default Portfolio